 I just recently flew with a guy that I believe had a valid point.
 He said that atheists can be just as dogmatic as Christians in their claim on truth, but the irony of the whole thing is that those who don’t know or claim to know truth might be the closest ones to it – because they are willing to be wrong.
 With so many variations on truth claims out there, there is little chance that anyone has it exactly right.
 It’s the person that is willing to be challenged and corrected that has the best chance of at least proximity to truth.
 I couldn’t disagree with his logic.
 What keeps me committed to Christianity is not anything rational.
 It is the intangibles: the experience of true love, peace and joy – sometimes in myself, but more often observed in others.
 The rational approach is tiring for me.
 As much as I appreciate the efforts made by Abbott and others I have become less and less convinced they work.
 I think what is more useful – to God anyway – is a character that reflects him, an open mind, and a listening ear.

-I plead guilty to being impatient with postmodern thought, which is hopelessly capricious and bankrupt of logic.
+I plead guilty to being impatient with postmodern thought.
 However, I am not “snooty.”
 As I acknowledged toward the end of the article, I possess truth only because God revealed it to me.
 I agree that argument is not the best approach to evangelism.

 “Any faith (be it agnosticism, Christianity, or anything else) eventually fails the reason test if pushed far enough.
 At some point you just need to put your faith in an uncaused cause (which we have no way of testing).”